serdarhaliloglu/Phishing-Email-Analyzer/README.md

       - Then, system will ask you to enter an ip address
     - If you want to check a domain name, you have to write "d" for scanning.
       - Then, system will ask you to enter a domain name.
+## Graphical User Interface (GUI)

+- The user interface is made using Qt4.
+- Soon, GUI codes and User Guide will be added.